3 Types of Solar Panels: Which One Is Best for You?

 Material

-Monocrystalline PV panels get their name from the design: they constitute one continuous crystal shaped from highly durable silicone.
+Monocrystalline PV panels get their name from the design of the solar cells.

 Cost